-Economics and Management (E&M) is a three-year degree program focusing on the acquisition of multidisciplinary expertise in economics, management, accounting and statistics.
+Economics and Management (E&M) is a three-year degree programme focusing on the acquisition of multidisciplinary expertise in economics, management, accounting, and statistics.
 Its purpose is to prepare students to understand how firms work and operate in the increasingly complex social and economic environment they face.

-Graduates in Economics and Management will be able to understand economic and financial phenomena and their effects on markets and firms; they will acquire all the core skills required for analyzing the firm’s behavior and for designing the firm’s optimal strategy.
+Graduates in Economics and Management will be able to understand economic and financial phenomena and their effects on markets and firms; they will acquire all the core skills required for analyzing the firm’s behaviour and for designing the firm’s optimal strategy.
 Economics and Management graduates will also achieve the necessary background and skills to successfully progress to postgraduate courses in Italy and elsewhere.
-At the University of Siena they will have the opportunity to apply for MSc in Accounting and Management (AMa), MSc in Economics and Finance and MSc in Economics; all of which are taught in English.
+At the University of Siena, they will have the opportunity to apply for an MSc in Accounting and Management (AMa), MSc in Economics and Finance, and MSc in Economics; all of which are taught in English.

-- management and accounting skills that will enable them to address and solve business problems and to prepare and analyze accounting reports;
+Management and accounting skills that will enable them to address and solve business problems and to prepare and analyse accounting reports;

-- the ability to use quantitative and statistical tools in order to analyze firm behavior, market environments and consumer demand;
+The ability to use quantitative and statistical tools in order to analyse firm behaviour, market environments, and consumer demand;

-- the ability to use theoretical and quantitative tools in order to understand the trends of the main economic and financial variables and to frame firm behavior in the national and international macroeconomic context;
+The ability to use theoretical and quantitative tools in order to understand the trends of the main economic and financial variables and to frame firm behaviour in the national and international macroeconomic context;

-- the capability to support small and medium firms in entering international markets and in properly facing the challenges of globalization.
+The capability to support small and medium firms in entering international markets and in properly facing the challenges of globalisation.